sikofitt/fTelnet_drupal/README.md

-fTelnet_drupal
+fTelnet for Drupal 7
 ==============

-fTelnet module for drupal 7
+fTelnet module for Drupal 7

+Module for Drupal 7 to implement the web based telnet client fTelnet by Rick Parish. ftelnet.ca, randm.ca.